yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ---
-title: Adding Content to Running Containers
+title:Restarting and attaching to containers
 ---
 ## Learning objectives
 In this example you will learn: